sshambar/WX-HWS/README.md

 If you are happy to use Weather Underground as a source of data for chart generation you are strongly recommended to use the Ken True CU-HWS version (https://github.com/ktrue/CU-HWS) as your first choice which can be configured out-of-the-box to be used with WeeWX.

-# What's New in this Version WX-HWS-UB40-FFT
+# What's New in this Version WX-HWS-UB40-RRW

-Built on the current Meteobridge Version MB-UB40-FFT and is visually identical.
+Built on the current Meteobridge Version MB-UB40-FFT giving an identical experience.

 Latest design features.

 Harnesses the power of the WeeWX database to generate graphs and statiscal data.

-Additional pop-up windows for statistical data.
+Additional pop-up windows for almanacs.

 Introduces the concept of a WeeWX-api.

 Meteobridge to WeeWX variable look-up table.

 New addition wind direction chart.

-New addition humidity chart.

 New addition wind map.